ghc/ghc/docs/users_guide/ghci.rst

 Why might we want to do this?
 The main reason is that the RTS running the interpreted code can be a different flavour (profiling or dynamically-linked) from GHC itself.
+So for example:

+- We can use the profiler to collect stack traces when using GHCi (see :ref:`ghci-stack-traces`).

-So for example, when compiling Template Haskell code with ``-prof``, we don't need to compile the modules without ``-prof`` first (see :ref:`th-profiling`) because we can run the profiled object code in the interpreter.
-GHCi can also load and run profiled object code when run with ``-fexternal-interpreter`` and ``-prof``.
+- When compiling Template Haskell code with ``-prof`` we don't need to compile the modules without ``-prof`` first (see :ref:`th-profiling`) because we can run the profiled object code in the interpreter.

 This feature is experimental in GHC 8.0.x, but it may become the default in future releases.